Fictive-Flame/www/src/content/posts/why-video-marketing/post.md

 ## Story-driven Content Builds Trust

 People don't buy products&mdash;they buy stories.
 They want to know *why* you do the work, not just *what* you sell.
-A skilled videographer can help craft a compelling narrative that resonates with your audience.
+A skilled interviewer can help craft a compelling narrative that resonates with your audience.
 Our documentary-inspired process at Fictive Flame is designed around this concept, because nobody else has walked the same path as you.

 Whether it's the story of how your business started, behind-the-scenes moments, or customer testimonials, story-focused media builds an emotional connection; transforming you into a trusted community resource for current and would-be customers.